Petrakus/JVMS/Readme.md

 ## Creating custom validation

-Here is an example of a Employee custom validation:
+Here is an example of an Employee class custom validation:

 Employee class:
 ````java